JFK/UMass station: 1980s

 In January 1980, the MBTA indicated that a $1 million renovation of the station, including a second platform, would be completed in 1982.
 However, the project proved controversial; residents near Savin Hill station instead wanted a flyover there so that Braintree Branch trains would stop at both Savin Hill and JFK/UMass.
 State officials insisted that the flyover would be significantly more expensive than the second platform, and that five times as many South Shore riders were riding to JFK/UMass as to Savin Hill.

 The MBTA awarded a $13.5 million construction contract on February 4, 1987, and work began that June.
 A groundbreaking ceremony was held on July 16.
 A large waiting room and fare control lobby was built over the center of the platforms, with footbridges to Sydney Street on the west and a new busway on the east.
 The 1970s Columbia Road entrance became exit-only; an adjacent footbridge to the lobby was added.
 The south footbridge was modified with a connection to the new platform, and became exit-only.
 The east part of the footbridge was removed and an employee building constructed in its place.
 The platform for the Braintree Branch opened on December 14, 1988, allowing all Red Line trains to stop at the renovated station.
 The renovation included elevators to both platforms, making the station accessible.

 2000s

 Commuter rail service on the Middleborough/Lakeville and Plymouth/Kingston lines was restored in September 1997.
 The MBTA initially did not plan to include a stop at JFK/UMass; not until November 1996 did the agency agree to build the platform.
-Construction began in 2000, and trains began stopping on April 30, 2001.
+Construction on the $2.3 million project began in 2000.
+Trains began stopping on April 30, 2001.
 This was the first time that mainline commuter trains stopped at the station since 1927.
 Several rush-hour Greenbush Line trains began to stop concurrent with that line's restoration in 2007.
 Not all commuter trains on the line stopped at JFK/UMass, however, because the station is in a single-tracked bottleneck section of the otherwise double-tracked route.
 All weekend trains, however, stopped at the station prior to July 2025 due to the more limited weekend schedule.